colemickens/platform2-sommelier/power_manager/docs/power_supplies.md

 *   Resume (after suspending)
 *   [udev] events concerning the `power_supply` subsystem

+The information is copied to [PowerSupplyProperties] protocol buffers that are included in `PowerSupplyPoll` D-Bus signals.

 ## Line Power

 "Line power" refers to chargers or other external power sources; it's sometimes